ayushdragneel/Quora_pro/README.md

 # Quora_pro
-this app is clone of the official of qoura
+this app is clone of the official qoura app